7 nights. August 2021 - November 2022. From £1899.00.

 Day 3Pass a relaxed morning on board or enjoying a shore excursion - perhaps to see the Baroque glories of the Palácio de Mateus, depicted on millions of bottles of the ubiquitous rosé wine produced by the surrounding estate.
 In the afternoon A-ROSA ALVA will continue her cruise towards the Spanish border, where the Douro becomes the Spanish Duero, and you spend the night in sleepy Vega de Terrón, at the easternmost point of the cruise.

-Day 4This morning brings an opportunity to enjoy a shore excursion, perhaps to hilltop Castelo Rodrigo or Salamanca, said to be the most beautiful city in Spain, to see its Baroque sandstone buildings and two sumptuous cathedrals.
+Day 4This morning brings an opportunity to enjoy a shore excursion, perhaps to Salamanca*, said to be the most beautiful city in Spain, to see its Baroque sandstone buildings and two sumptuous cathedrals.
 Later, A-ROSA ALVA begins her languid downstream journey towards the tiny hamlet of Barca d’Alva, for an afternoon spent among its almond trees.
-If it’s a clear night, don’t miss the opportunity to stargaze from the top deck this evening, taking advantage of the famously unpolluted skies.
+If it’s a clear night, don’t miss the opportunity to stargaze from the top deck this evening, taking advantage of the famously unpolluted skies. * Salamanca shore excursion is included on all 2022 sailings.

 Day 5Slipping away from Barca d’Alva at breakfast time, you’ll cruise back downstream, pausing briefly at Pocinho and its dam, to arrive once more in idyllic Pinhão by early evening.
 Don’t miss the the town's lovely railway station and its exquisite tiles depicting the grape harvest, as you spend another night beneath Pinhão's rolling hills.